raslenfr/TChangi-Ecommerce-Website/README.md

 ## ✨ Features
 - Secure user accounts 🔒
 - Easy-to-use menu and navigation 🖱️
-- CRUD functionality for all types of users and items 🛠️
+- Full CRUD functionality for all management modules 🛠️
+- Admin and client interfaces for all managements 🖥️📱
 - Visual charts, logos, and design elements 🎨
 - Fully interactive e-commerce barter system 🛒